-The student will participate in the evaluation and decisions regarding patients seen at the Cardiovascular Clinic and/or Cardiovascular in-patient consult service (at the UIHC or VAH for consults).
-They will become familiar with techniques and regimens of management of ischemic heart disease, pre- and post-operative conditions, and the chronic cardiac states seen frequently in clinical cardiology, such as congestive heart failure and valvular heart disease, and management of common rhythm abnormalities.
-During each week of the rotation there will be an emphasis on one of these topic areas through computer assisted instruction, assigned readings, and meeting with one of our cardiology fellows.
+The student will participate in the evaluation and decisions regarding patients seen on the Cardiovascular in-patient consult service (at the UIHC or VAH for consults).
+They will become familiar with techniques and regimens of management of ischemic heart disease, pre- and post-operative conditions, congestive heart failure, valvular heart disease, and management of common rhythm abnormalities.
+During each week of the rotation there will be an emphasis on one of these topic areas through assigned readings and meeting with one of our cardiology fellows.

-The elective consists of either four weeks on the UIHC Clinic Service, or two weeks on the UIHC Clinic Service plus two weeks on General Cardiology In-patient Consult Service or two weeks on the VA Consult Service.
-In general, no more than one student can be assigned to the Cardiology Clinic at one time.
+The elective consists of either four weeks on General Cardiology In-patient Consult Service, four weeks on the VA Consult Service, or two weeks at each location.
 If students have preferences as to their assignment during this rotation, they should contact Kathleen Detert, 354-8756, E316-1 GH, as soon as they have been notified of their acceptance into this elective.
+If multiple students are enrolled and have similar preferences, they will be split evenly between the sites.

-IM:8413 EKG & Vascular Ultrasound - 2 weeks --- --
+IM:8413 EKG & Vascular Ultrasound - 2 weeks

-Faculty: Jennifer Street, MD, PhD, Course Offered: 2/12/2024 Offered:
+Faculty: Jennifer Streeter, MD, PhD, Course Offered: 2/10/25

-Director 4/8/2024

-5/6/2024

-June 2024- May 2025 - TBD
+Director 4/7/25 5/5/25 7/7/25 9/15/25

-Administrative Kathleen Detert, E316-1, GH
+Administrative Kathleen Detert, E316-1, GH Max 50

-Contact: 319-384-8756
+Contact: 319-384-8756 Enrollment: kathleen-detert@uiowa.edu

-kathleen-detert@uiowa.edu

-Course meets every day Tuesday through Friday.
-Objective is to develop and further the confidence to read basic EKG patterns and rhythms critical to the primary care physician.
-These are the same objectives and methods as are stressed within the EKG portion of Transitions to Clinical Clerkships course.
-The students are expected to refamiliarize themselves with this ICD material before beginning the course.
-The students will learn by reading actual EKGs on their own with facilitation of learning by direct instructor feedback of their interpretation.
+The objective is to develop and further the confidence to read EKG patterns and rhythms critical to the primary care physician.
+The students will learn by didactic instruction and by reading EKGs on their own with facilitation of learning by direct instructor feedback of their interpretation.